 Razer Kaira/Kaira Pro headset

 You’ll notice all of the classic Razer style cues like a matte black finish and neon green logo, but it’s what’s inside that sets the Kaira apart.
 The large TriForce Titanium 50mm drivers and crystal-clear HyperClear Cardioid Mic offer great audio on both ends.
-Razer’s plush earcups should be perfect for marathon sessions, and you can even use the pairing button to cycle EQ profiles.
+Razer’s plush earcups should be perfect for marathon sessions, and you can even use the pairing button for cycling EQ profiles.

-The last accessory you might want for the Xbox Series S or Series X isn’t even meant for the console.
-Instead, the Razer Kishi is a must-have if you want to take your games on the go with Xbox Game Streaming.
-The Kishi takes your on-screen controls out of the equation and puts you in control of a more comfortable controller.
-You won’t have to worry about your phone being too large or too small either thanks to the adjustable design.
+The last accessory you might want for the Xbox Series S or Series X isn’t for use with the console.
+Instead, the Razer Kishi is a must-have if you’re going to take your games on the go with Xbox Game Streaming.
+The Kishi takes your on-screen controls out of the equation and puts you in control of more manageable buttons and triggers.
+You won’t have to worry about your phone being too large or too small either, thanks to the adjustable design.

 Overall, the controls should feel familiar.
 The Kishi is somewhat akin to the Gameboy Advanced when it’s in your hands, but you’ll have to adjust to the extra buttons on both sides.
 You can also pick up an iOS-ready option instead, with a Lightning adapter rather than a USB-C connection.